intel/unet/single-node/openvino_saved_model/README.md

 Use the tf.train.Saver model to save the model.
 The script https://github.com/IntelAI/unet/blob/master/single-node/helper_scripts/convert_keras_to_tensorflow_checkpoint.py will do this for you and  should tell you the correct output_node_names.
+It defaults to saving the model in the directory `saved_2dunet_model_protobuf`.

+`python helper_scripts/convert_keras_to_tensorflow_serving_model.py --input_filename output/unet_model_for_inference.hdf5
+...
+Saving the model to directory saved_2dunet_model_protobuf TensorFlow protobuf version of model is saved.
+Model input name =  input
+Model input shape =  (?, 144, 144, 4)
+Model output name =  predictionmask/Sigmoid
+Model output shape =  (?, 144, 144, 1)
+`

 The CONDA_PREFIX should be something like /home/bduser/anaconda3/envs/tf112_mkl_p36.
 It refers to where your Conda packages are installed for this environment.